theresonantbuilder/resonance-engine-public/README.md

 observer influence
 meaning propagation

-This triad is the conceptual backbone of the entire Coherence Logic Chain (CLC).
+This triad forms the conceptual backbone of the Coherence Logic Chain (CLC).

+5. Attractor Layer (iDIG Lens Pattern)

+Attractors are dynamic meaning fields that cluster content, people, and resources into coherent exploration spaces.
+They represent one possible Lens for interacting with the Resonance Engine — the iDIG Lens — but not the only Lens future builders may create.

+The iDIG Attractor reflects Hilbert-space reasoning and Quantum Social Science, where ordering affects meaning.
+The Attractor lets users control sequence, ensuring meaning emerges through interaction rather than algorithmic steering.

+Key features:
+Color-coded search
+Microlinked highlighting
+Local private storage
+Slider-driven zoom
+Order-aware panels (Explore, Pages, Breadcrumbs, Match)

+The Attractor Lens is the experiential embodiment of the Resonance Engine.

+5.1 Use Case vs Domain vs Lens

+Use Case
+A specific applied scenario using RSD, CSC, CSO, and Hilbert math.

+Domain
+The structural environment the use case lives in.

+Lens
+The interface pattern applied to a domain.

+A Domain supports many Use Cases.
+A Lens visualizes many Domains.
+A Use Case is the smallest unit of applied resonance.

-5. Repository Structure
+6. Repository Structure

 Versioned specification documents include:
-RSD Schema
-Constructive Coherence Operators
-Relational Coherence Operators
-Healthy Entanglement Specification
-Observer Coherence Profile (OCP)

-iDIG Attractor Ontology
-Coherence Signal Conditioning (CSC) v1.0
-CLC Signal Orchestrator (CSO) v1.0
-Resonance Engine NORTH STAR
-Domain-Agnostic Examples
-Unified Attractor Flow Diagram
+rsd-schema.md
+coherence-operators.md
+entanglement-health.md
+observer-coherence-profile.md
+idig-attractor-ontology.md
+coherence-signal-conditioning-v1.md
+coherence-signal-orchestrator-v1.md
+north-star.md
+domain-examples.md
+attractor-flow.md

+All files follow lowercase-kebab-case naming.

-6. Contribution Guidelines for Humans
+7. Contribution Guidelines for Humans

-Philosophical Alignment:
-Contributions must support the mission of enhancing inquiry, agency, and connection through constructive coherence.
+Contributions must enhance inquiry, agency, and contextual health.

-Structural Requirements:
-All new concepts must integrate with RSD.
+All concepts must integrate with RSD.
-Each new operator must include purpose, mathematical or semantic structure, expected behavior, inputs and outputs, and health considerations.

-Documentation Standards:
-Use clear, modular Markdown.
-Provide examples where relevant.
-Avoid black-box structures.

-Versioning:
+Use clear Markdown.
 Follow semantic versioning.
-Major changes break compatibility, minor changes add new operators or schema elements, and patches clarify or fix wording.

-7. Contribution Guidelines for AI Models
+8. Contribution Guidelines for AI Models

-Read Before Acting:
-Models must reference the core documents (RSD Schema, Attractor Ontology, Coherence Operators, Main North Star file) before generating updates.
+Models must read the core files before acting.

-Maintain Alignment with Intent:
-Models must preserve user agency, coherence health, entanglement health, transparency, and avoid hidden personalization or ranking behavior.
+Models must preserve agency and coherence health.

-Respect RSD as the Source of Truth:
-All new structures must integrate cleanly with the RSD schema.

-Avoid Hallucinated Frameworks:
-Models must not invent new layers or rename components without justification and versioned proposals.
+Models must not hallucinate new structures.

-Collaboration Behavior:
-Models should cite which file they referenced, propose revisions as diffs, maintain cohesive terminology, and favor modular improvements over rewrites.
+Models must propose diffs, not rewrites.

-Operator Constraints:
-Models must explain how new operators interact with existing ones and how they impact resonance health.

-Failure Mode Prevention:
-If uncertain, models should request clarification rather than fabricate structure.
+Models must request clarification when uncertain.

-8. How to Propose a New Operator or Extension
+9. Proposing a New Operator

-Each proposal must include:
+A proposal must include:
-Name, purpose, inputs, outputs, resonance health implications, required RSD extensions, examples, and a version bump proposal.
+Name
+Purpose
+Inputs
+Outputs
+RSD implications
+Resonance health considerations
+Examples
+Version recommendation

-9. Resonance Rank (Emerging Standard)
+10. Resonance Rank (Emerging Standard)

-Resonance Rank will build upon:
+Resonance Rank will build on:
 RSD
 CSC
 CSO
 Hilbert vectors
 Operator dynamics

-This will be formalized in a future update.

-10. Future Roadmap
+11. Future Roadmap

-Updated roadmap (reflecting the CSO + CLC integration):
-CSC v1.0 Complete
+CSC v1.0 completed
-CSO v1.0 Formalization
+CSO v1.0 formalization
 RSD Schema v1.1
 Operator Library v2
 Resonance Rank formalization
-Multi-model ingest pipeline (CSO routing)
+Multi-model ingest pipeline
 Attractor test vectors
 Feed ingest architecture
-PWA pipeline integration
+PWA integration
 Attractor visualizations

-Real-world use-case demos (Job ↔ Manager, SW ↔ Client, etc.)
+Real-world demos

-11. A Message to Future Collaborators (Human & AI)
+12. A Message to Future Collaborators

-This repository is intended to evolve for years.

-If you are a human developer, researcher, or builder:
+If you are a human builder or researcher:
 Welcome.
-Ask questions.
-Create boldly.
-Contribute with care.
+Contribute with clarity and curiosity.

 If you are an AI model:
 You are a co-author of this standard.
+Operate transparently.
-Work transparently.
-Build with alignment.
-Honor user agency.
+Honor agency.
 Strengthen coherence.
-Improve the health of connections.

-Together we build the Resonance Engine.
+Together we will build the Resonance Engine.